Gynoid fat distribution: Sexual dimorphism

+In transgender people

+Transgender men and those begin masculinizing hormone therapy see body fat redistributed within 3-6 months.
+Within 5 years, testosterone may cause gynoid fat to be significantly reduced.

+Inversely, transgender women, or those who begin feminizing hormone therapy, experience the formation of gynoid fat along with natural breast development.

-Relevance in sexuality
+Relevance in women's attractiveness

-Sexual signalling: Waist-to-hip ratio
+Waist-to-hip ratio

-Gynoid fat bodily distribution is measured as the waist-to-hip ratio (WHR), whereby if a woman has a lower waist-to-hip ratio it is seen as more favourable.
+Gynoid fat bodily distribution is measured as the waist-to-hip ratio (WHR).
 Studies have found correlations between WHR and intelligence quotient (IQ) levels.
 It was found not only that women with a lower WHR (which signals higher levels of gynoid fat) had higher levels of IQ, but also that low WHR in mothers was correlated with higher IQ levels in their children.

 Android fat distribution is also related to WHR, but is the opposite to gynoid fat.

-The ratio of a woman’s gynoid to android fat is used to measure her WHR, whereby the lower the WHR, the higher gynoid to android fat ratio.
+The ratio of a woman's gynoid to android fat is used to measure her WHR, whereby the lower the WHR, the higher gynoid to android fat ratio.
 Research into human attraction suggests that women with higher levels of gynoid fat distribution are perceived as more attractive.
-WHR is related to various markers of health and fertility, for example a high WHR is correlated with: a low estrogen/testosterone ratio (this means that a woman has more of a 'T-shaped' body which is seen as less healthy and attractive); a high ratio is also correlated to circulatory system problems such as heart attacks and strokes; more disease (e.g. cancer); and is a general sign of increased age and hence lower fertility, therefore supporting the adaptive significance of an attractive WHR.
+WHR is related to various markers of health and fertility, for example a high WHR is correlated with: a low estrogen/testosterone ratio (this means that a woman has more of a 'T-shaped' body); a high ratio is also correlated to circulatory system problems such as heart attacks and strokes; more disease (e.g. cancer); and is a general sign of increased age and hence lower fertility, therefore supporting the adaptive significance of an attractive WHR.
 This advantage of being more fertile has been supported by various studies, for example artificial insemination studies involving sperm donors, where the best predictor of success is a low WHR.
 Similarly, a high WHR has been associated with impairment in the pregnancy rate of IVF (in vitro fertilisation) embryo transfer women due to the higher levels of android fat distribution.
 Further studies have also found that oestrogen replacement in women lowers the WHR in pre- and post-menopausal women, and that this is because oestrogen replacement maintains gynoid fat distribution in the body.

-Sexual signalling: Breasts

-Both android and gynoid fat are found in female breast tissue.
-Females develop breasts around puberty and breasts with less android fat and more gynoid fat are firmer.
-Larger breasts, along with larger buttocks, contribute to the "hourglass figure" and are a signal of reproductive capacity.
-The proportion of gynoid fat is a good predictor of female reproductive capability, such as conception probability and likelihood of successful pregnancy.
-As humans evolved and became bipedal, other ways of signalling such as sexual swelling became less visible and consequently other forms of sexual signalling had to develop.
-Being able to store an optimum amount of gynoid fat requires a female to have access to resources such as food and therefore is an honest signal of having sufficient energy resources to successfully reproduce.